Lauren-mcleod/DATA115-personal-data-set-/README.md

 **Motivation**

-  My motivation for investigating shark attack data was to dive deepeer into the location and activities performed when people are attacked by sharks.
+  My motivation for investigating shark attack data was to dive deeper into the location and activities performed when people are attacked by sharks.
 Sharks play a vital role in the ocean and are often misrepresented in media.
 I found this topic interesting and had potential for a variety of research questions.
 I narrowed down my focus to the activity shark attack victims were doing when attacked.

  **Data sources**